benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q011.png)

-_**Q10:** Any person whose first name is Brandon, who owns some dragon B which froze a dragon C that (i) belongs to an offspring of Rogar Bolton and (ii) froze a dragon that belongs either to Robin Arryn or to Arrec Durrandon.
-B froze C at least once in or after 1010 for longer than 100 seconds_
+_**Q10:** Any person whose first name is Brandon, who owns some dragon B which froze a dragon C that (i) belongs to an offspring of Rogar Bolton, and (ii) froze a dragon that belongs either to Robin Arryn or to Arrec Durrandon.
+B froze C at least once in 1010 or after - for longer than 100 seconds_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q010.png)

-When a relationship need to satisfy several conditions - green rectangles can be chained.
-Chaining is not valid for entities.
+When a relationship need to satisfy several conditions - green rectangles can be chained (this is not valid for entities).
 Chaining is explained below (see _Horizontal Quantifiers_)

 ## Entity Tags

-In the top-left corner of any red, blue, or yellow rectangle - there a letter.
+There is a letter in the top-left corner of any entity rectangle (yellow/aggregated/blue/logical/red).
 This letter is called an **'entity tag'**.

 Entity tags serve two purposes.
-First, when a pattern is used as a query, entity tags should appear in the query's answer as well.
-Any concrete entity in the answer is tagged with the same tag as the query's entity it was assigned to.
+First, when a pattern is used as a query, entity tags appear in the query's answer as well: any concrete entity in the answer is tagged with the same tag as the query's entity it was assigned to.
 This helps the user understand why any given entity is part of the answer.
 Second, entity tags are used to express _identicality constraints_ and _nonidenticality constraints_.

-**Identicality constraint** is used when two entities in the pattern must have identical assignment.
+**Identicality constraint** is used when two entities in the pattern should have an identical assignment.
 Here is an example:

-_**Q4:** Any person whose dragon was frozen by a dragon owned by (at least one) of his parents_
+_**Q4:** Any person whose dragon was frozen by a dragon owned by (at least) one of his parents_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q004.png)

-Entity tag 'B' is used enforce identical assignment to two entities.
-The 'B' tags are green - this is a visual indication that these tags are used to enforce identicality.
+Entity tag 'B' is used to enforce identical assignment to two blue rectangles.
+The 'B' tags are bold and green - this is a visual indication that these tags are used to enforce identicality.

 Here is another example: